What is Enterprise Architecture (EA)?

 Example Blueprint of a Digital Twin Organization: Strategy on the left, Architecture in the middle, Transformation on the right.

-One of their biggest problems is that their EA products aren't used because they are too hard to understand for project managers and project workers who don't see the benefits.
+One of the biggest challenges of architects is that their EA products aren't used because they are too hard to understand for project managers and project workers who don't see the enterprise architecture benefits.

-Dragon1, as an Enterprise Architecture approach, helps you look holistically at the company.
+Dragon1, as an Enterprise Architecture method, helps you look holistically at the organization.
 Below is an example reference model:

-Enterprise Architecture is about discovering and solving weaknesses with a Holistic company view.
+Enterprise Architecture is about discovering and solving weaknesses within a Holistic organization view.

 Enterprise Architecture Principles describe how concepts (implemented in the organization) work and produce results (principles are enforced working mechanisms).
 Concepts are selected based on stakeholders' goals, objectives, and requirements.
 A principle is always true, so it guides behavior and innovation.
 Principles are normally translated into standards and norms.